Kyenret/codepath-prework/README.md

 Describe any challenges encountered while building the app.
 *  My main challenge was understanding Swift and navigating Xcode, both of which were new to me.
 However, the documents provided in the pre-task file were valuable resources, guiding me through the learning process and significantly aiding my understanding.
+*  I encountered a challenge when trying to embed my GIF file into my README file.
+Unfortunately, the Imgur link wasn't cooperating, but I found a solution by uploading the Gif file directly to my repository and using that link instead.
+Additionally, I received invaluable assistance from the Codepath pre-work Slack community.
+It allowed me to engage with tutors and fellow applicants, enabling me to resolve this issue effectively.

 ## License